hkawaguchi1009/bootsrap/README.md

 5. Add the Font Awesome fa-question-circle glyphicon before the sentence that starts, "Are you sure ...".
 Note that this has be done using an empty span.

-6.Clicking the No button on the dialog box closes the dialog box.
+6. Clicking the No button on the dialog box closes the dialog box.
   * Add another Bootstrap alert in the HTML like the alert with ID "yesAlert", but make the new alert use ID "noAlert".
   * Change the wording to indicate that something went wrong, and change the "ok" glyphicon to "exclamation-sign".
   * Change the alert's class from "alert-success" to "alert-danger".